GUIDED CITY TOURSMicroadventure Tours

 5101 Sundowners with Dlala Nje at Ponte

-Enjoy one of the most spellbinding views of the Joburg skyline at sunset while you sip some quarts of beer with snacks, shebeen-style, at local walking tour company Dlala Nje's 51st floor apartment venue, 5101, on the top floor of Ponte, Africa’s tallest residential building.
-The Dlala Nje Sundowners tour includes a guided walk around Ponte and a talk on the remarkable story of one of Joburg’s most distinctive landmarks and its surrounding densely populated neighbourhoods, Hillbrow and Yeoville.
-This is a two-hour family-friendly tour and is available throughout December and January.
+Enjoy one of the most spellbinding views of the Joburg skyline at sunset while you sip and snack, shebeen-style, at 5101 – local walking tour company Dlala Nje's events venue on the top floor of Ponte, Africa’s tallest residential building.
+The Dlala Nje Sundowners tour includes a guided walk around Ponte and a talk providing insights on the remarkable story of one of Joburg’s most distinctive landmarks and its surrounding densely populated neighbourhoods, Hillbrow and Yeoville.

 Johannesburg City Sightseeing Bus